 The cool thing about using this system is that you can leave your tank in place (like in the rack on your RV) and just look at the gauge to see how full your propane tank is at the moment.

-Because propane runs your refrigerator and freezer, this gauge is one of the best RV kitchen accessories to maintain food at safe temperatures … especially when you don’t have access to shore power to run your appliances.
+Because propane is one source of fuel that runs your refrigerator and freezer, this gauge is one of the best RV kitchen accessories to maintain food at safe temperatures … especially when you don’t have access to shore power to run your appliances.

 - Attach the gauge between the propane tank and the hose that feeds into your RV or other camping gear.